Case Study · Anonymized profile

 Surface elementBefore the engagementAfter the engagement

-Jurisdictional postureLiechtenstein-only public surfaceLiechtenstein-plus-DIFC, both readable
+Jurisdictional postureLiechtenstein-only public website and sales materialLiechtenstein-plus-DIFC, both clear

-Principal registerEuropean discretion, single voiceGeneration-three Gulf-readable register
+Owner registerEuropean discretion, single voiceGeneration-three Gulf-clear register

 Manager-relationship briefNot producedOne-page LP-side counterparty brief